Constant-roll inflation and primordial black holes within Barrow entropic framework: Conclusion

 \section{Conclusion}

-Based on the holographic principle and the Barrow entropy, a new BHDE model with the apparent horizon as IR cutoff has been proposed and the corresponding Friedmann equation has been modified.
-In this paper, using the modified Friedmann equation and the constant-roll condition, we calculate the constant-roll parameters $\epsilon_{1}$ and $\epsilon_{2}$, the scalar spectral index parameter $n_{s}$ and the tensor-to-scalar ratio $r$ with the chaotic potential $V_{0} \phi^{n}$.
-Then, using the Planck 2018 data, we plot the $\gamma-n$ plane, the $(\delta,\gamma,n)$ parameter space and the $r_{0.002}-n_{s}$ plane and then obtain a suitable value of the power exponent $n=1$, the parameter of BHDE $\delta$ and the second constant-roll parameter $\gamma$.
+Based on the holographic principle and Barrow entropy, a new model with the apparent horizon as an IR cutoff has been proposed, and the corresponding Friedmann equation has been modified.
+In this paper, starting from the modified Einstein field equations, we derive the modified scalar spectral index $n_{s}$ and the modified tensor-to-scalar ratio $r$ in Barrow entropy model.
+Using the modified Friedmann equation and the constant-roll condition, we calculate the constant-roll parameters $\epsilon_{1}$ and $\epsilon_{2}$, the scalar spectral index $n_{s}$, and the tensor-to-scalar ratio $r$ for the power-law, periodic, and hilltop potential models.
+By applying the Planck 2018 data, we plot the $r_{0.002}-n_{s}$ plane to obtain suitable values for the model parameters $\delta$.
+We find that the case of $\delta=10^{-4}$ is indistinguishable from $\delta=0$, and an increasing value of $\delta$ has a small effect on $n_{s}$ but causes a significant decrease in $r$.
+The value of $\gamma$ is very small, and a larger value of $\delta$ expands the range of the parameter plane.
+The model parameter $\delta$ and the constant-roll parameter $\gamma$ have a significant influence on $(r_{0.002},n_{s})$ behavior, exhibiting pronounced deviations from slow-roll inflation predictions.
+When $\delta=10^{-4}$, $n_{s}=0.9668 \pm 0.0037$ and $r_{0.002}<0.058$ are taken into consideration, the power-law potential model indicates an upper bound of $n \leq 1.46$; the periodic potential model is constrained by observed data to $f \leq 9.17$; the hilltop potential model is observationally supported for the analyzed cases of $p=1,2,3,4$.
+For $\gamma=0.012$, Planck 2018 data supports the $\delta$ range $0 \leq \delta \leq 0.7$ in the power-law potential model with $n=1$, $0 \leq \delta \leq 0.2$ in the periodic potential model with $f=7$, and $0 \leq \delta \leq 0.7$ in the hilltop potential model with $p=1$ and $\mu=20$, whereas the hilltop potential model with $p=4$ and $\mu=150$ reduces the supported range to $0 \leq \delta \leq 0.5$.
+Through application of the constant-roll condition, we derive analytical attractor solutions for these potentials and numerically verify the convergence of phase-space trajectories with disparate initial conditions to these solutions.

-Then, we discuss the evolution of PBHs, which were formed in the radiation dominated era after inflation ended, in BHDE model.
-By analyzing the evolution of the evaporation mass $M_{eva}$ and the accretion mass $M_{accr}$ of PBHs with the initial mass $M_{i}=M_{\odot}$ when the effective state of equation parameter evolves from $1/3$ to less than $-1/3$, we find the accretion mass $M_{accr}$ increases to approach $10^{2}M_{\odot}$ which is in the mass window of PBHs, the PBHs mass $M_{BH}$ increases to $10^{32}kg$ and the temperature $T_{BH}$ decreases to $10^{-10}K$.